The Hakkas are a remarkable and resilient people.

-Their name literally means “guests”—an ironic euphemism for “those who do not belong.”
-They eventually gathered in the Chinese south, sandwiched between lands dominated by local Hoklo and Cantonese cultures.
+The name of the Hakkas literally means “guests”—an ironic euphemism meaning “those who don’t belong here.”
+As they abandoned the north, Hakkas gathered in the Chinese south, sandwiched between lands dominated by local Hoklo and Cantonese cultures.

-Beginning in the 17th century, many Hakka families were once again on the move.
-Driven by overpopulation and crippling poverty, many Hakka (as well as Hoklo and Cantonese) men began exploring lands beyond traditional Chinese territories.
-This massive early modern wave of emigration out of China brought Hakkas to places like India, Southeast Asia and Taiwan.
+Over a thousand years later, Hakka families were once again on the move.
+Driven by overpopulation and crippling poverty, Hakka (as well as Hoklo and Cantonese) men began exploring lands beyond traditional Chinese territories.
+This massive wave of emigration out of China brought Hakkas to places like India, Southeast Asia and Taiwan in the 17th century and beyond.

 The following is roughly based on and briefly summarizes the solemn Hakka ballad.
-This folk song, sadly, may sound familiar to the many displaced souls still in the perilous search for a home in the 21st century.
+It captures the desperation, frustration, heartbreak and disappointment of the migrants who composed it.
+This folk song, sadly, may resonate with the many displaced souls still in the perilous, desperate search for a home in the 21st century.

 You who listen to our tale, heed this: Do not go to Taiwan!

-Our story began along the southern Chinese coast as our people gathered in Cantonese ports awaiting junks departing for the fabled Ilha Formosa.
+Our story began along the southern coasts as our people gathered in Cantonese ports awaiting ships departing for the fabled Ilha Formosa.

-We relied on traffickers who demanded to be paid in Spanish Pieces of Eight.
-Many journeyed alone, but those with family were charged double the rate.
+We depended on traffickers who demanded payment in Spanish coins.
+Those with family and children were often charged double the rate.

-For some, it took all they had simply to reach the coast.
-These were wretched fellas, for as they waited for the ships to leave port, their cash ran out and were unable to pay the smugglers’ price.
-Already broke, they had to beg their way back to whence they came.
+For some, the most impoverished, it took all they had simply to reach the coast.
+As they waited for ships to leave port, their cash ran out and they were unable to pay the smugglers’ price.
+Already broke, they begged their way back to where they’d started.

-For those of us who made it aboard, our ordeal had only just begun.
+Those of us who made it aboard, our ordeal had only just begun.
 Countless brothers fell sick at sea.
-Vomit overflowed our overcrowded ships.
+Vomit and discharge overflowed our overcrowded vessel.

-The ship’s captain, who had so enthusiastically spoken of our destination whilst on land, was now a different man at sea.
-There were no more talks of a better life, only repeated demands for what little cash we had left.
+The ship’s captain, who had enthusiastically spoken of our destination whilst on land, was now a different man at sea.
+There were no more talks of a better life, only repeated demands for even more payment.

 Note: Two to three days’ sailing was all it should take to reach Taiwan from the coasts of China.
-What the original song does not mention is that smooth sailing was a rare occurrence in the Formosa Strait, or, as the Taiwanese call this treacherous body of water, the Black Trench.
+What the original song does not mention is that smooth sailing was rare in the Taiwan Strait—the Black Ditch—as the Taiwanese call this stormy and treacherous body of water.
 How many souls were lost during these desperate crossings will never be known.

-Disappointment—that was what greeted us on the Taiwanese shores.
-We had set out in search of a new home, of opportunity, for a future for our people.
-Yet, what we saw before us, were poor settlements of shabby thatched huts.
+We had set out in search of a new home—of opportunity and a future for our people.
+Yet, all we saw before us were dilapidated settlements of shabby thatched huts.

 Void of opportunity in Hoklo lands, some of our people eyed the mountains.
-There, in the ancient Taiwanese forests, lie unbound natural wealth, dormant and untapped.
+There, in Taiwan’s ancient forests, lie untold natural wealth—dormant and untapped.

 Is it any wonder that our people began to miss home?